wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 * ticket submission through the admin
 * ticket submission through the frontend
+* ticket submission on behalf of users
 * priority, status, category selection for each ticket
-* multiple file attachment for ticket and reply
+* multiple file attachment for ticket and reply also attachments attached to mail as well
 * Unlimited Support Agent user roll for ticket reply
 * Supervisor user roll for Ticket & Agent Management
 * assign tickets to agents